0

 Hemo Comfort deliberately combines specially-selected venotonic flavonoids (namely diosmin, hesperidin, and troxerutin) which have proved highly effective at helping to reduce the oedema, thrombosis, bleeding, and pain specific to this condition (24).

-To benefit from Hemo Comfort’s excellent properties, take 4 vegetarian capsules a day with a glass of water.
+To benefit from Hemo Comfort’s excellent properties, we recommend adults to take 4 vegetarian capsules a day with a glass of water.

 Want to prevent a hemorrhoid flare-up or relieve an existing one?
 Try to: